Phillip Musica: First bootlegging venture

-McKesson & Robbins scam
+McKesson and Robbins scandal

 Girard & Co.

 Using the proceeds from Adelphi, Musica moved to the tiny suburb of Mount Vernon, New York in 1923, where he set up Girard & Co., another company that made Dandrofuge tonic.
 He also legally changed his name to Frank Donald Coster, or F. Donald Coster.
 He billed himself as a native of Washington, D.C., with an M.D. and Ph.D. from the University of Heidelberg.
 He claimed to have practiced medicine for only three years before going into business.

 Like Adelphi's business, Girard's hair tonic business was very real, but most of its profits were generated from bootleggers, who simply bought Coster's tonic in large quantities and distilled out the alcohol to make booze.
 The bootleggers paid far higher premiums than the drugstores that made up Girard's legitimate customer base.
 One of his biggest customers was Dutch Schultz.

 As in the past, Coster brought his family in on this latest scam.
 He claimed to be running the company for the widow and sister of Horace Girard—roles played by his mother and sister Grace, respectively.
 His brother Arthur, under the alias George Vernard, set up W.W.
 Smith & Co.
 On paper, it was a sales agency that handled a large volume of Girard orders.
 In truth, it was nothing more than a "letter-writing plant" that generated fake purchase orders and mailed them to Girard.
 Another brother, Robert, under the alias Robert Dietrich, was Girard's head of shipping.
 He forged the necessary documents to make it look like the inventory had actually been shipped out.
 Another brother, George, under the alias George Dietrich, served as company treasurer and moved money between accounts to make it look like the "customers" had paid for the "orders."

 To lend his scheme greater legitimacy, Coster asked Price Waterhouse to audit Girard & Co.
 In those days, auditors didn't check inventories, but only checked a company's books and supporting documents.
 Relying entirely on fraudulent documents provided by Girard, Price Waterhouse listed the company as having $1.1 million in sales, profits of $250,000 and assets of $295,000.
 When it examined W. W. Smith & Co., Girard's biggest customer, Price Waterhouse relied on the faked purchase orders as well as a forged report from Dun & Company (now part of Dun & Bradstreet) stating that W. W. Smith was worth $7 million.

 The scheme succeeded with flying colors, and Coster soon moved the company to Fairfield, Connecticut.
 Also, he and his wife Carol (whom he had married after wrecking her previous marriage to a business associate) moved to an 18-room, seven-acre estate in Fairfield.
 While it was an open secret that Girard was really a bootlegging operation—in fact, it was the biggest bootleg distributor on the East Coast—Coster's ties to Connecticut politics and business, as well as his talent for bribery, kept any investigations from going anywhere.